brianmiller/phvalheim-server/README.md

 - Update a world and all linked mods at the click of a button.
 - Stores copies of recently downloaded mods for reuseability.
 - Automatically backs up all world files every 30 minutes (can be pointed to disparate disks to ensure storage diversity).
-- The Public web interface displays current MD5SUM of world client payload, created and last updated timestamps, active memory that the world is consuming and instant "Launch!" link.
+- The Public web interface displays current MD5SUM of world client payload, created and last updated timestamps, active memory that the world is consuming, "PhValheim Client Download Link", and an instant "Launch!" link.
 - The Admin web interface provides access to all manager features, which are completely isolated from the public interface.